Alex-gits/crwn-shop-react/README.md

-## Hello, my name is Alexey and this is my pet-project.
+## Hello, this is my React.js pet-project.
+Building it I learnt about workflow in React enviroment as well as some most popular React libraries.

 It was build with:

 ### 1. [React.js](https://ru.reactjs.org/)